An inspiring nomination is announced today for Bishop in the Church of England.

 Peter Timms – ‘Revd Timms’ – has been the Incumbent of Greendale, near Pencaster, in Cumbria for over thirty years – taking up the post in 1981.
 During this time he has served his parish and community cheerfully and outstandingly.
 There is no doubt that he has achieved nationwide popularity especially among the young.

-Peter Timms is above all a thoughtful and sensitive priest, who has time for others and has pastoral care at the heart of his ministry.
+Peter Timms is above all a kind and sensitive priest, who has time for others and has pastoral care at the heart of his ministry.
 He gets among people, he takes an interest in them, their families and their communities and shows a love and care for all.
 He is even mannered, has a good sense of humour and is clearly loved by many – all key qualities for a good shepherd of the flock.

 The nomination from Greendale is supported, as follows, by the nine criteria for selection for ministry of the Church of England.
 (Identified in bold)